Will Sheila Dikshit be held responsible for Delhi drubbing?

 Since the Lok Sabha elections were announced, Aam Aadmi Party (AAP) chief Arvind Kejriwal was batting for an alliance with the Congress to defeat Bharatiya Janata Party (BJP) in Delhi.

 It was one of the most reported points in the run-up to the Lok Sabha elections in Delhi.
-Kejriwal was of the view that only AAP and Congress jointly can stop the BJP to repeating its success of 2014 wherein it had bagged all the seven seats.
+Kejriwal was of the view that only AAP and Congress jointly can stop the BJP from repeating its success of 2014 wherein it had bagged all the seven seats.

 Officially, The alliance did not materialise as AAP did not take up Congress president Rahul Gandhi's offer of four of the seven seats for the former in Delhi.
 AAP demanded an alliance in Haryana and Chandigarh, which was turned down by the Congress.

 Two factions within the Congress were divided over it.
 Delhi in-charge P.C.
 Chako and former Delhi Pradesh Congress Committee (DPCC) Ajay Maken tried their level best to stitch an alliance with the AAP saying it's the best way in the present political situation to defeat the BJP.
-However, former Delhi Chief Minister and DPCC President Sheila Dikshit opposed any such move tooth and nail.
+However, former Delhi Chief Minister and DPCC president Sheila Dikshit opposed any such move tooth and nail.
 Her official reasoning was that Congress' alliance with the AAP would give latter a new life as its popularity graph is dwindling day-by-day.

 It's notable that Maken and Dikshit are political bêtes noires.